milk carton sizes

 Kitchen Conversion Tips

-Understanding standard milk carton volumes can simplify cooking and baking.
-For instance:
+Understanding milk carton sizes can simplify your cooking.
+For example:

-- A school milk carton (8 oz) equals exactly 1 cup in recipes
+• An 8-ounce school carton equals exactly 1 cup

-- A half-gallon provides 8 cups enough for most family-sized recipes
+• A half-gallon provides 8 cups—ideal for most recipes

 Storage Optimization